Get a quote on General Liability Insurance

 - Savings plans

 - Social Security benefits

 What kinds of mistakes does Employee Benefits Liability Insurance cover?

-There are a number of errors, omissions, or negligent actions that an HR department can make in administering benefits.
+There is a wide range of errors, omissions, or negligent actions that an HR department can make in administering benefits.
 For Employee Benefits Liability Insurance, the types of mistakes covered depends on the meaning of “administration.”
 What types of activities fall under the category of benefits administration?
-Although the definition will vary among insurers, Employee Benefits Liability Insurance will generally cover administrative mistakes that involve failing to enroll or maintain employees in benefit plans, not providing accurate information about benefits and eligibility, and clerical errors resulting in financial consequences for employees.
+Although the definition will vary among insurers, Employee Benefits Liability Insurance will generally cover administrative mistakes that involve failing to enroll or maintain employees in benefits programs, not providing accurate information about benefits and eligibility, and clerical errors resulting in financial consequences for employees.